Canon 7D II vs 1Ds Mark II

 The Canon 7D II has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The 7D Mark II writes its imaging data to Compact Flash or SDXC cards, while the 1Ds Mark II uses Compact Flash cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The 7D Mark II features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1Ds Mark II only has one slot.

 Connectivity comparison: Canon 7D II vs 1Ds Mark II